Haugalandet/VAL/docs/Design-document.md

     Develop the user interface for voting and poll creation.
     Communicate with the backend to retrieve and submit data.

+    User should be able to vote on available polls.
+    Look at the result of the poll they voted on.
+    Create a poll.
+    Open a poll, making it available for other users or the public to vote on.
+    Close a poll, making it unavialable for others to vote on.
+    Re-open a poll.

+    There should also be a system in place to authenticate a user.

 ### Backend (Spring Boot)

     Develop API endpoints for user management, poll creation, and voting.